arnorhs/behavejs/README.md

 or try in somebody else's machine...

 #Todo:
-  - Probably should make the stateOn and stateOff functions be executed in the same context as the events and other callbacks in that the "this" value should be the element's object - although that would mean we could not change to elements that reference the same actual underlying items (like when the same button with the same action is placed on multiple locations, but that's probably also an issue with the currently executed callbacks...)
   - Adding a "autoClass" option for when you want to automatically add a class to the element which is the same as the active state - should reduce the need for the "classes" property.